bhyu0217/SPICE/README.md

   **2) Phylogenetic Inference and Subclone Classification:** SPICE employs IQ-TREE2 (https://github.com/iqtree/iqtree2.git), a maximum likelihood-based tool, to infer phylogenetic trees.
 It determines the optimal number of subclones by cutting branches with branch support values, as calculated using UFBoot and SH-aLRT tests.
 This approach reliably classifies trustworthy subclones.

-  **3) Ancestral State Estimation and Cellular Plasticity Evaluation:** For each subclone’s phylogenetic tree, SPICE maps the given cell states and uses Bayesian MCMC-based ancestral state estimation from BayesTraits (https://github.com/AndrewPMeade/BayesTraits-Release.git) to determine the parent node’s cell state.
+  **3) Ancestral State Estimation and Cellular Plasticity Evaluation:** For each subclone’s phylogenetic tree, SPICE maps the given cell states and uses Bayesian MCMC-based ancestral state estimation (ASE) from BayesTraits (https://github.com/AndrewPMeade/BayesTraits-Release.git) to determine the parent node’s cell state.
 Based on these results, cellular plasticity is computed for each subclone, and its significance is assessed via permutation testing.

 ## <a name="installation"></a> Installation